SpoOkyMagician/AoE2DE_Scenario_Format_Notes/README.md

 Personal Note: Honestly, there is way too much redundant/useless data in this file...
 (They really need to re-format this damn thing...)

-Personal Scenario Format Note: I made a file in xml/json of what *I think it should honestly look like*... (generally speaking. not fully.)
+Personal Scenario Format Note: I made a file in xml/json of what *I think they should change it to*... (generally speaking. not fully. )

 update: Added the scenario header and decompressed file.